mpcoronado/CMSC137_Project2/README.md

 	or
 	localhost:port/file (Example: localhost:5678/style.js)

-Press ctrl-c in the terminal to stop orclose the server
+Press ctrl-c in the terminal to stop or close the server